dmtrumble/blog/_posts/2016-6-30-Books-On-Buildings.md

 ## Architects don't actually read books, they just look at the pictures.
 But they sure can write!

 [Books on Buildings][1] is a simple website for discovering and viewing architectural books.
-It pulls content from the following sites:
+It pulls relevant content from the following sites to make easier to find what you need:

 * [Universitätsbibliothek Heidelberg][2]